-- See Drilling Program section below for updates on the Santa María Project. - On January 11, 2022, the Company entered into a digital awareness services agreement with Machai Capital Inc. ("Machai") for an initial term of 6 months. - On May 17, 2022, the Company announced that it has amended the payment schedule under its option agreement with Golden Minerals Company with respect to the Santa María Project.
-See below for details on the Santa María Project amendment.
+- See Drilling Program section below for updates on the Santa María Project. - On January 11, 2022, the Company entered into a digital awareness services agreement with Machai Capital Inc. ("Machai") for an initial term of 6 months. - On May 18, 2022, the Company announced that it had amended the payment schedule under its option agreement with Golden Minerals Company with respect to the Santa María Project.
+See below for details on the Santa María Project amendment. - On May 18, 2022, the Company announced the issuance of 161,428 shares to Agora Internet Relations Corp. ("AGORA") in relation to the advertising agreement dated November 15, 2021.